cadigatt/cadigatt.github.io/apps/numbery.md

 ### Questions or problems?

 If you have any questions about this app or you having problems with it please check the [Support page](/numbery/support/) or contact us via email at [support@cadigatt.com](mailto:support@cadigatt.com).

+[^hyphens]: Hyphens can be turned off for the French numbers if you prefer "quatre cent" to "quatre-cent".